AnyaYudkovsky/assignment/README.md

 # Ticket Service
-This is very simple and quick implementation of a ticket service that allows to discovery, hold, and reserve seats within a venue.
+This is very simple and quick implementation of a ticket service that allows to discover, hold, and reserve seats within a venue.